tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-roadmap-territory.md

 This isn't really a prioritization (it doesn't tell us what to do first) and isn't really a roadmap (it doesn't tell us when things will happen) but it still adds some clarity by ensuring the various opportunities in front of us are connected and dependent in various ways.

+Maybe the real value for a sequencing map like this is to help us understand how to get started with new things, and what we can expect to learn along the way.
+It's making the unit of progress *learning*, not time.

 ## Tradeoffs and Revealed Values

 Of course you're still left with some choice - which things do we pursue first?
 How do we choose between the various paths we could follow?
 Once you really start to explore this idea you realize that there's far more individual belief and values work going on than you might assume for "the world of business".